-• Make an effort to talk with your child every day, so they know what goes on at school is important to you as well.
+Make an effort to talk with your child every day, so they know what goes on at school is important to you as well.

 - When talking to your child, it's important to listen, make eye contact, and avoid multitasking.
-Remember to talk with your child, not at him or her and be sure to ask open ended questions. - Take time to discuss some common fears, such as: - Using a combination lock - o Getting to class on time - Making Friends - o Being different than other kids - Tough classes - If you are worried about your child's mental health, there are resources... - Start the conversation by speaking to the school counselor about concerns or therapy needs.
-They will help connect you and your child to the right resources and school-based therapy if that is the right option. - You can also visit the MindPeace website at www.MindPeaceCincinnati.com and search the online database of mental health providers in your area that accept your insurance. - For non-life threatening mental health crisis, you are encouraged to contact the Psychiatric Intake Response Center (PIRC) at Cincinnati Children's Hospital (513) 636-4124.
-The PIRC staff will help you to decide the most effective level of intervention for your child's mental health crisis which may include an urgent psychiatric assessment in the PIRC Bridge Clinic.
+Remember to talk with your child, not at him or her and be sure to ask open ended questions like, "What was the best thing that happened today?" - Take time to discuss some common fears, such as: - Using a combination lock - Getting to class on time - Making friends - Being different than other kids - Tough classes - If you are worried about your child's mental health, there are resources... - Start the conversation by speaking to the school counselor about concerns or therapy needs.
+They will help connect you and your child to the right resources and schoolbased therapy if that is the right option. - You can also visit the MindPeace website at www.MindPeaceCincinnati.com and search the online database of mental health providers in your area that accept your insurance. - For non-life threatening urgent mental health needs consider visiting the Best Point Urgent Care.
+Open Monday-Friday from 3pm-10pm at 5051 Duck Creek Rd.
+Cincinnati, OH 45227, or call (513) 527-3040. - For a non-life threatening mental health crisis, you are encouraged to contact the Psychiatric Intake Response Center (PIRC) at Cincinnati Children's Hospital Medical Center (513) 636-4124.
+The PIRC staff will help you to decide the most effective level of intervention for your child's mental health crisis. - Share the 988 Suicide & Crisis Lifeline with your teen.
+This provides 24/7, free and confidential phone or text support to people in suicidal crisis or emotional distress.